uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_MadsTEMDriver.rst

 >>> d.setup_outputs(d.target_names)

 Grab the targets in two differnt formats (flat and labeled) and make sure the values line up as expected.

+> Notice here that the `MadsTEMDriver.targets` datastructure includes **all** the target data that is included for that CMT (loaded from the calibration_targets.py file).
+In most cases, we are only interested in working with a certain subset of the target data - namely those targets that are specified in the config yaml.
+So the `MadsTEMDriver.observed_vec(..)` function is provided that can return only the targets of interest.

 >>> import pandas as pd